 - Prokaryotic cell structure

-- Cytoplasmic membrane has inner and outer hydrophilic surfaces and a hydrophobic interior.
+- The cytoplasmic membrane has inner and outer hydrophilic surfaces and a hydrophobic interior.

-- Archaea and bacteria both show chemotaxis and many proteins that control chemotaxis in bacteria are also present in motile archaea.
+- Archaea and bacteria show chemotaxis, and many proteins that control chemotaxis in bacteria are also present in motile archaea.

 - Presence of a single circular chromosome that carries 500 to a few thousand genes